Nonnormal approximation by Stein's method of exchangeable pairs with application to the Curie--Weiss model: Introduction and main results

 Let $W$ be the random variable of interest.
 Typical examples of $W$ include the partial sum of independent random variables and functionals of independent random variables or dependent random variables whose joint distribution is known.
-Since the exact distribution of $W$ is not available for most cases, it is natural to seek the asymptotic distribution of $W$ with a Berry-Esseen type error.
+Since the exact distribution of $W$ is not available for most cases, it is natural to seek the asymptotic distribution of $W$ with a Berry--Esseen type error.
 Let $(W, W')$ be an exchangeable pair.
 Assume that

 where $g(W)$ is a dominated term while $r(W)$ is a negligible term.
 When $g(W) = \la W$, and $E((W'-W)^2|W)$ is concentrated around a constant, Stein's method for normal approximation shows that the limiting distribution of $W$ is normal under certain regularity conditions.
-We refer to Stein (1986), Rinott and Rotar (1997), Chen and Shao (2005) and references therein for the general theory of Stein's method.
+We refer to \citet{Ste86}, \citet{RR97}, \citet{CS05} and references therein for the general theory of Stein's method.
 The main aim of this paper is to find the limiting distribution of $W$ as well as the rate of convergence for general $g$.
 The key step is to identify the limiting density function.
 As soon as the limiting density function is determined, we can follow the idea of the Stein's method of exchangeable pairs for normal approximation.
 Let

-where $c_0>0$ is a constant that will be specified later and $c_1 = 1/\int_{-\infty}^\infty e^{-c_0 G(t)} dt$ is the normalizing constant.
+where $c_0>0$ is a constant that will be specified later and $c_1 = 1/\int_{-\infty}^\infty e^{-c_0 G(t)} \,dt$ is the normalizing constant.
 Let $Y$ be a random variable with the probability density function $p$.
-Set
+Set: